Category Archives: Project

 Super Chook House Mk2 – A most Egg-cellent Construction

-TL:DR; A chicken coop was built to was replaced an existing one.
+TL:DR; A chicken coop was built to replace an existing one.
 The new one was made from recycled pallets.
-This had to be done in time for the local council’s curbside rubbish collection, which had been booked two months before.
+This had to be done in time for the local Council curbside rubbish collection, which had been booked two months before.

 The Build